 The Genessee Valley Recreation and Park Society is the regional chapter of our professional organization.
 They offer two conferences a year, provide scholarships to recreation students, and provide meaningful support for our program.

-The Facebook page for the Department of Recreation and Leisure Studies at The College at Brockport.
+The Facebook page for the Department of Recreation and Leisure Studies at SUNY Brockport.
 Like us to see what we are up to!

 “Tourism and event managers oversee activities related to the tourism and hospitality industries.
 Event planners coordinate all aspects of events including arranging event locations, food, décor, entertainment, transportation, and other details.
 Tourism and event managers also may be responsible for marketing tourism and event services to potential clients.
 Tourism and event managers must be knowledgeable and skilled in business administration functions (e.g. finance, human resources, marketing), management theories and principles, and tourism industry topics, such as travel motivation and environmental factors.
 Employment is projected to grow 11 percent from 2016 to 2026.” - study.com